Creating/Editing StreamClip Live in WS.WebTV (for Live Streaming playback)

 Example of Flash Streaming URL: rtmp://mymediaserver.com/live/mystream

-» HTML5 (HLS): Provide a HLS (HTTP Live Streaming) URL (more info regarding HLS support below).
+» HTML5 (HLS): Provide a HLS URL * with CORS enabled * (HTTP Live Streaming - more info regarding HLS support below).

 Example of HLS URL: http://mymediaserver.com:1935/live/mystream/playlist.m3u8

-» RTSP: When the device/Browser does not support Flash and HTML5+HLS, the WebTV will display a clickable link with the supplied RTSP URL.
+» RTSP: This is a "fallback" stream which is only used as a last resort.
+When the device/Browser does not support Flash or HTML5+HLS, the WebTV will display a clickable link to the RTSP URL.

 Example of RTSP URL: rtsp://mymediaserver.com/live/mystream

 Multiple URLs but same video format...

 There is a common factor on live streaming: The H.264 format for video track and AAC for audio track.